microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 * For `x86_64`, modify the `config` file.
 * For `AARCH64`, modify the `config_aarch64` file.

 Currently, the `CONFIG_BLK_WBT` setting is disabled by default.
 For this tutorial, you will enable it.
-Run the following command to set `CONFIG_BLK_WBT` or manually edit the `config` file.
+Run the following command to set `CONFIG_BLK_WBT` in `config`.

 ```bash
 # Enable CONFIG_BLK_WBT
 sed -i 's/# CONFIG_BLK_WBT is not set/CONFIG_BLK_WBT=y/' config
 ```

-Ensure your change is in config and saved.
+Confirm your change is in `config` and saved.

 Next, update the signature for `config`.

 ```bash
 # Get the hash for the config file